 For many, gardening is a solo hobby, a way to de-stress from everyday life and watch something thrive.
 For others, it’s a way to spend quality time with the kids while getting them outdoors.
 It can be just as fun for kids to plant flowers or vegetables and watch them grow as it is for adults.
 Together, make it into a special project that everyone enjoys.
+You can create a beautiful meadow with a selection of wildflower seeds if that’s the kind of garden you want to achieve.

 Tip #1: What will you grow?
 Decide together what you want to harvest from your garden.
 This will depend on the season and the type of climate you’re in, but your local nursery can give you good tips on what might be most successful.
 If you feel as though you won’t be able to dedicate a lot of time to your garden, you can also get advice on which plants need less maintenance than others.

 Tip #3: Start small.
 It’s always exciting to take on a new project, but it’s better to start small and then add on later.
 Allow your kiddos to choose one or two seed packets they’d like to plant and you can do the same.
 Do you want an herb garden?
 Do you want to grow vegetables?
 Or, are flowers really what you’re looking for?
 If your answer is all of the above, keep your main garden to one of these, and then try to grow your other choices in their own individual planters.
+You could even check out some sheds for sale and put all your gardening tools inside it.
+Start small to keep them entertained and motivated.

 Tip #4: Make it fun for the kids.
 Buy your children their own set of gardening gloves, watering can, plastic rake and shovel.
 Dedicating garden tools that are theirs only to use will make them feel more involved in the process and wanting to help out when it comes time to water the plants and pull weeds.